 New Master for Worshipful Company of Butchers elected at Common Hall

-Parker’s late father, Bill Parker was a past Master in 2003.
+Andrew Parker’s late father, Bill Parker was a past Master, who held the prestigious office in 2003.

-Wardens: Christopher Wood, John Alton Jones, Gwyn Howells, Peter Allen and Stephen Chick.
+John Jones, Gwyn Howells, Peter Allen, Stephen Chick and Tim Stone.